Aliases for DNAH5 Gene

 GeneCards Summary for DNAH5 Gene

-DNAH5 (Dynein, Axonemal, Heavy Chain 5) is a Protein Coding gene.
-Diseases associated with DNAH5 include primary ciliary dyskinesia 3: dnah5-related primary ciliary dyskinesia and ciliary dyskinesia, primary, 3, with or without situs inversus.
+DNAH5 (Dynein Axonemal Heavy Chain 5) is a Protein Coding gene.
+Diseases associated with DNAH5 include ciliary dyskinesia, primary, 3, with or without situs inversus and ciliary dyskinesia, primary, 1, with or without situs inversus.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is DNAH1.

 UniProtKB/Swiss-Prot for DNAH5 Gene